A Mean-Field Game Approach to Equilibrium Pricing in Solar Renewable Energy Certificate Markets: The Mean-Field Game Limit

 \subsection{Equilibrium SREC Price}

 We begin this section by examining the SREC price implied by the mean-field solution for the infinite-player game.
 Specifically, consider the SREC price that results in the market clearing condition being satisfied, under the assumption that firms behave per \eqref{eq:optG} and \eqref{eq:optGamma}.

-Throughout, we use the notation $\EE^{\mu_t^{(k)}}[\cdot]$ to denote expectation with respect to the distribution of states for agents $i\in\mfN_k$ (sub-population $k$) at time $t$,. \begin{proposition}[Equilibrium SREC Price in Infinite Player Game] In the setting of the infinite-player game described in Section \ref{sec:mfg_problem}, we further assume that: \begin{enumerate} \item[(i)] The market clearing condition described in \eqref{eq:infinite_player_clearing_condition} holds, and \item[(ii)] Firms behave as per the optimal controls for the mean-field game (i.e. they generate and trade according to \eqref{eq:optG} and \eqref{eq:optGamma}). \end{enumerate} The equilibrium SREC price is then given by
+\begin{proposition}[Equilibrium SREC Price in Infinite Player Game] In the setting of the infinite-player game described in Section \ref{sec:mfg_problem}, we further assume that: \begin{enumerate} \item[(i)] The market clearing condition described in \eqref{eq:infinite_player_clearing_condition} holds, and \item[(ii)] Firms behave as per the optimal controls for the mean-field game (i.e. they generate and trade according to \eqref{eq:optG} and \eqref{eq:optGamma}). \end{enumerate} The equilibrium SREC price is then given by